 Cohen, Sebe, Garg, Chen, and Huang argue that to achieve effective human-to-computer interaction (such as a video lecture delivered via computer), the user needs to interact naturally with the computer media, similar to the way human-to-human interaction takes place.
 Therefore it is critical that the teacher be in the video to use facial cues, eye contact, and gesturing during the delivery of content to make the videos reflect that human-to-human interaction.
 The more a video lecture reflects a human-to-human interaction, the more engaging and effective student learning will be.

 Some may wonder why the modeling of handwritten notes is necessary.
 For teachers, modeling is a critical strategy that allows students to see their thought process, which increases students’ understanding of the teacher’s methods .
-Each video lecture created by a teacher provides an opportunity to model the important skill of both note taking and efficient presentation through writing their content on white boards and verbalizing their unique thought process and organization of the material.
+Each video lecture created by a teacher provides an opportunity to model the important skill of both note taking and efficient presentation through writing their content on whiteboards and verbalizing their unique thought process and organization of the material.
 Modeling is critical for the Fizz Method because the goal is to have students use the same content creation process during class time.
+Also, similar to students, teachers can utilize handwritten notes to process the content in a deeper way.

 The Fizz Method offers the best possible opportunity for students to connect with their teacher and the content in order to achieve academic success.
 These teacher-created videos give students a virtual front row seat, where students can see the teacher’s facial cues, eye contact, and gesturing.
 Students can also slow down the content to their custom speed so that they can successfully gather the handwritten notes they need, reviewing information if necessary.
 Using the Fizz Method, teachers can offer their students the most engaging and personalized delivery of classroom content.